arielherself/espresso/README.md

 <em>3 across </em>One of the languages in which Russia is churning out propaganda (6)

 Email all four answers by 9am BST on Monday to [[email&#160;protected]](https://te.arielherself.xyz/cdn-cgi/l/email-protection), along with your home city and country.
 We will pick randomly from those with the right answers and crown the winners in next week’s edition.

+## Italians go to the polls

+Italians vote on Sunday in an election whose outcome is as widely expected as it would be dramatic.
+Polling carried out before a ban took effect on September 10th gave a right-wing alliance almost 46% of the vote.
+Some 17 points more than the next-biggest coalition, led by a centre-left former prime minister, Enrico Letta, would be enough to give the right a comfortable parliamentary majority.
+Within that group the [Brothers of Italy](https://te.arielherself.xyz/europe/2022/09/22/giorgia-meloni-and-her-brothers-of-italy-look-set-to-win-the-next-election), a party that sports the symbol of neo-fascism, is far ahead of its allies.
+That makes the Brothers’ leader, [Giorgia Meloni](https://te.arielherself.xyz/leaders/2022/09/22/how-afraid-should-europe-be-of-giorgia-meloni), Italy’s probable next prime minister.

+A pressing doubt about the Italian right is its stance on Russia.
+Ms Meloni’s allies include Silvio Berlusconi, a former prime minister and long-standing friend of Vladimir Putin.
+On September 22nd, having previously criticised Russia, he said that in invading Ukraine Mr Putin just wanted to replace Volodymyr Zelensky’s government with “decent people”.
+That is not what NATO and Washington wanted to hear.

+## The scandal rocking the chess world

+Hans Niemann, a 19-year-old American chess player, is at the centre of a cheating scandal at the heart of the chess world.
+At the start of September Mr Niemann defeated the world champion, Magnus Carlsen, playing well above his usual level.
+Then, on Monday, in another match-up between the pair, Mr Carlsen resigned after a single move.
+Pundits speculated that Mr Carlsen was signalling that he thought that Mr Niemann had cheated in victory.

+It is hard to police over-the-board chess matches.
+In recent years players have been rumbled receiving coded messages from allies in the audience, and using phones in toilets.
+Mr Niemann has admitted to using computer assistance in online tournaments in his youth, but denied cheating in over-the-board games as an adult.
+In a chess world that runs on trust, that has damaged his credibility.

+Yet for all that, Mr Carlsen has produced no evidence of wrongdoing.
+And experts who have parsed Mr Niemann’s performance over the past two years have found little cause for suspicion.

+## The CIA launches its first-ever podcast

+“I love spy movies,” says [William Burns](https://te.arielherself.xyz/united-states/2021/01/11/for-the-first-time-a-career-diplomat-is-to-lead-the-cia), the director of the CIA.
+But reality is a comedown.
+“For me, at least, the height of technological daring is when I can finally get the Roku remote to work at home,” he admits on the first episode of “The Langley Files”—a podcast launched this week to commemorate the intelligence agency’s 75th anniversary.
+It is the latest sign that the spooks are coming out of the shadows.
+In 2019, the CIA made its Instagram debut; in 2020, the agency began advertising on video-streaming services.

+The main reason for this is recruitment.
+Like many white-collar workplaces, spy agencies have realised that their needs have become more specialised: they seek Mandarin speakers and cryptographers (and ideally both).
+For that, traditional shoulder-tap routines fall short.
+The CIA hopes that forays like podcasts will entice prospective recruits.
+Listeners, though, may discover, like the director, that [modern spycraft](https://te.arielherself.xyz/business/2020/02/22/spies-often-use-businesses-as-cover) is a lot more humdrum than movies tend to suggest.

+## Cuba votes on a new family code

+On Sunday Cubans will vote on whether to update the family laws of a country where social freedoms have long outpaced political ones.
+The government’s proposed code is progressive: it would legalise marriage and civil unions for same-sex couples, and allow them to adopt children.
+Surrogacy and prenuptial agreements would be legalised.
+The new code also suggests extending parental rights beyond biological parents.

+But some religious Cubans are likely to oppose the changes.
+Others see the referendum, the country’s fourth since its revolution in 1959, as a distraction from more pressing issues.
+The island of 11m is in a severe economic crisis, suffering [shortages of food](https://te.arielherself.xyz/the-americas/2021/07/01/cuba-is-facing-its-worst-shortage-of-food-since-the-1990s) and medicine.
+Cubans are emigrating in record numbers.
+The government’s response has been a mixture of inadequate—giving the private sector a tiny bit more freedom—and repressive, as it clamps down on dissent that has simmered since [large protests](https://te.arielherself.xyz/the-americas/2021/07/15/the-cuban-government-cracks-down-on-protesters) erupted in July last year.
+Cubans can surely think of many other laws that need changing.

 ----------